Reviews You Can Rely On

 Why Trust GearLab

 After spending years living in a retired school bus between epic adventures, it's safe to say Elizabeth Paashaus has done her time in a hammock.
 From multi-week pack rafting adventures in southern Utah to rugged thru-hikes like the Vermont Long Trail and countless backyard BBQs and picnics in between, she knows her way around a tree-borne lounger.
 During her hike on the Appalachian Trail, Elizabeth spent four months sleeping in a homemade hammock, leaving her with more than a few opinions on what works best for the backcountry.
-She also has a degree in Graphic Design from North Carolina State University, and has logged numerous years outfitting folks for varied outdoor adventures in jobs as a trail guide and in retail management.
+She also has a degree in Graphic Design from North Carolina State University.
+She has logged numerous years outfitting folks for varied outdoor adventures in jobs as a trail guide and in retail management.
 She now draws on this deep design knowledge, field testing with her husband and two kids, and product expertise to help our readers better understand the features one should look out for when shopping, and those to avoid.

 Additional testers who've taken to lying around in the backcountry in the name of “science” include Liz Chamberlain and Trish Matheny.
 Liz spends summer days scoping out new trails across the West Coast on her bike, while nights find her lounging in a hammock with a book and beer in hand.
 Her B.B.A. in Marketing from the University of Colorado and professional experience in gear sales have given her a sharp eye for comparing brand promises against performance results in every product she handles.
 Trish is a self-proclaimed addict to adventure, having logged innumerable miles in the backcountry over the last 20+ years.
 Whether she's sliding down a mountain on her snowboard, putting up first ascents on remote summits, or hauling gear for an emergency Search and Rescue call in Yosemite, Trish brings a ton of valuable experience to the testing crew.
 She combines her background in retail sales with an extensive knowledge of outdoor equipment to provide an objective approach and helpful recommendations.